ethanblomquist/configure-ad/README.md

 <h3>Step 7: Install Active Directory</h3>
 <p>
-On DC-1, navigate to Start -> Server Manager -> Add roles and features -> Everything can be left to default -> Server Roles -> Active Directory Services -> Accept installation of any required featues -> Select the notification flag icon -> Promote this server to a domain controller -> Add a new forest -> Enter a root domain name, i.e. mydomain.com -> Set a password for Directory Services Restore Mode -> Click "Next" through the windows, install prerequisites -> The VM will restart.
+On DC-1, navigate to Start -> Server Manager -> Add roles and features -> Everything can be left to default -> Server Roles -> Active Directory Services -> Accept installation of any required features -> Select the notification flag icon -> Promote this server to a domain controller -> Add a new forest -> Enter a root domain name, i.e. mydomain.com -> Set a password for Directory Services Restore Mode -> Click "Next" through the windows, install prerequisites -> The VM will restart.
 </p>

 <h3>Step 8: Re-login to DC-1</h3>
 <p>
 Double check the public IP and re-login to DC-1.
-In order to do this we will need to edit the login cedentials.
+In order to do this we will need to edit the login credentials.
 Select the small "edit" link on the Remote Desktop Connection Window. -> Use a different account -> enter the domain name you chose / the user name set up for the VM. i.e. mydomain.com/ethan -> use the same password
 </p>
 <p>
 <img src=https://i.imgur.com/5fD9qo4.png/>